ivan-hc/AppMan/README.md

 - "$APPNAME.svg" is the icon, only in SVG format, with the same name of $APPNAME (NOTE, like the launcher, icon is optional if the program is only usable from the command line);
 - "$about-APPNAME" is a simple text file, it must containt basic info of the app, ie a brief description, update kind (`appman -u` or `appman -i $APPNAME`) and one or two links to the official site and/or the source (take [this](https://raw.githubusercontent.com/ivan-hc/AppMan/main/models/Have%20you%20got%20an%20AppImage%20hosted%20somewhere%3F/SAMPLE/about-SAMPLE) as a model).

+# Related projects
+[WANT](https://github.com/ivan-hc/want), it is a new App Manager I've done, inspired by AppMan.
+The commands are less compared to AppMan, because there are less things to do.
+WANT is built to allow system integration and automatic updates for each application.

-## About me
+# About me
-Having encouraged you to visit this page is already a huge achievement for me, being this my really first creation on GitHub, and I also hope this will not my last.
+Having encouraged you to visit this page is already a huge achievement for me, being AppMan my really first creation on GitHub, and I also hope this and [WANT](https://github.com/ivan-hc/want) will not be my last.
+I'm not a developer, but a simple enthusiast who in my spare time tries to learn new things and then convert them into something more useful for the community.
+If only I had enough time I would devote myself completely to research, but I can't, real life is far from here, but I love to stay here because I express myself this way.
 If you wish, you can support me, this work and my passion with a small [donation](https://paypal.me/ivanalexhc), I will gladly appreciate it.
+Thank you.